 Migration data sources

-Better use and understanding of existing data sources is essential to improve migration management and policy.
+The better use and understanding of existing data sources are essential to improve migration management and policy.
 Information about migration comes from a variety of data sources that have strengths and limitations and can be used to produce different migration statistics.

 Sources of migration data can be broadly grouped into three categories:

 Statistical data sources: These sources include national population and housing surveys.
 Data from these sources are collated, cleaned, edited, imputed, aggregated and used to produce official statistics.

 Administrative data sources: Most countries have administrative procedures to register foreigners or to grant permits to stay in the country.
 Examples include tourist visas, work visas and study permits.
 Although still not fully recognized as a source of migration statistics in many countries, these administrative records can, to some extent, identify and analyze migrant stocks and flows.

 Innovative data sources: Fueled by rapid technological advancement, an increasing amount of migration-related information is now available from the private sector.
 An unprecedented amount of data, commonly known as “big data”, have been generated through the use of digital devices such as mobile phones, internet-based platforms such as social media, and online payment services.
 A growing body of research attempts to present the various ways in which the use and analysis of big data can help elucidate forced displacement, transnational networks, human trafficking or estimate remittance flows.